SumitsHub/react-projects/01-birthday-reminder/setup/README.md

 App containg static data of people and using those showing list of people.

 ### Concepts used
-useState hook
+1. useState hook
-exporting and importing data
+2. exporting and importing data
+3. Mapping data through list - map() function of Array

 ## Idea